OWASP/www-project-cornucopia/tab_roadmap.md

 ### Localization

 Are you fluent in another language?
 Can you help translate Cornucopia into that language?
-Note tthis is a very large task due to the number of documents involved, but the strings are now all available in textual data files.
+Note this is a very large task due to the number of documents involved, but the strings are now all available in textual data files.

 ### Use and Promote the Cornucopia Card Decks